kejodion/laracrud/readme.md

 If you [didn't](https://www.youtube.com/watch?v=WWaLxFIVX1s) use the `--force`, you will also have to make the following modifications:

 1. Add the `ColumnFillable` trait to your `User` model.
-2. Empty the contents of `css/app.css` and `js/app.js` to avoid conflicts.
+2. Empty the contents of `public/css/app.css` and `public/js/app.js` to avoid conflicts.
-2. Redirect the default `/` route to login: `Route::redirect('/', 'login')`
+2. Redirect the default `/` route to `login` in `routes/web.php`: `Route::redirect('/', 'login')`
 3. Remove the default laravel auth routes if they exist.

-**Tip:** you can change the default Fontawesome logo icon class in the `laracrud.php` config file.
+**Tip:** you can change the default Fontawesome logo icon class in `config/laracrud.php`.

 ### Migration

-Once you are done installation & configuration, run the migrations: `php artisan migrate`
+Once you are done installation & configuration, run: `php artisan migrate`

+## Making Tweaks

+The package was designed to be extremely flexible and easily modifyable.

+### Extending Controllers

+If you want to modify the default package controllers, simply create your own controllers which extend the package controllers, and then update `config/laracrud.php` with your new controller paths.

-## Modifying Layouts
+### Modifying Layouts

-All of the layout files used by the package are located in `resources/views/vendor/laracrud/layouts*`.
+All of the layout files used by the package are located in `resources/views/vendor/laracrud/layouts/*`.
 You can make any changes you want in these files.

-## Extending Controllers

-If you want to modify the default package controllers, simply create your own controllers which extend the package controllers, and then update the `laracrud.php` config file with your new controller paths.

 ## User Roles Concept

-User roles can be modified in the `laracrud.php` config file.
+Available user roles can be modified in `config/laracrud.php`.
 Any time you generated CRUD for a new role you should add said role to the `roles` array.

 The concept is simple, each role has it's own controllers, views, & routes in order to separate the concerns/permissions of each role.